K3S/ibmi-ai-workers/quickstart-1-rpg/index.md

 This program is meaningfully more complex than its RPG+PHP counterpart.
 The reason: in the RPG+PHP version, PHP normalized the response shape before sending it back.
 Here, RPG receives Anthropic's raw response and has to navigate it directly: first the API envelope (`content[0].text`), then the AI's inner JSON.

 That's the cost of pure RPG — every program that calls AI has to handle provider-specific response shapes itself, or you build a `AICALL` wrapper that normalizes them.
-We're doing the simpler thing for the demo.

 ### `DEMOWRK` — the worker